-Roti made of vendhaya keerai or methi or fenugreek leaves is a food with low glycemic index as both wheat & methi are of low-GI.
+Methi Roti or vendhaya keerai chappathi is a food with low glycemic index as both wheat & methi are of low-GI.
 If you check your blood sugar after 2 hours of taking Methi Roti, you will be surprised to see your glucose level at its low.

-As fenugreek helps to reduce body temperature, take caution while serving to children and old people during winter.
-This roti suits the most for people living in tropical country like India as we have long summer.
+Also fenugreek helps to reduce body temperature so we need to take caution while serving to children and old people during winter.
+This roti suits mostly for the people living in tropical country like India as we have long summer.

 Cooking Time: 30 min

 - Whole wheat flour (muzhu gothumai maavu) – 2 cups (400 g)

 - Fenugreek leaves (vendhaya keerai) – 1/4 cup

 - Turmeric powder (manjal thool) – 1/2 tsp